acisse1/bank/README.md

 # bank

-This is a bank application with a backend built using Spring Boot with JWT for authentication.
-The application includes role-based access for employees and customers.
+This is a bank application with a backend built using Spring Boot.

 ## Table of Contents